Perirobot space representation for HRI: measuring and designing collaborative workspace coverage by diverse sensors: Proposed approach

 Our approach is to model the representation of the sensor readings as information about space occupancy.
 While safety-related research focuses on detecting the human, we aim to represent the space surrounding the robot as a whole as it is perceived by the sensors.
 Therefore our approach represents any relevant sensor data as occupied space, be it a human, robot or an object.
 We can distinguish three main ways of sensor representation: \begin{itemize} \item{\textbf{Naive representation.}} Pure occupancy information provided from the sensor. \item{\textbf{Volume-based.}} The sensor information is represented as occupancy of a predetermined volume (e.g., pressing a floor pad leads to the assumption that the whole space above the pad is occupied). \item{\textbf{Feature-based.}} Sensor data are used to determine features (often human keypoints) and their locations.
 This representation can be further extended by determining a bounding box around the human, the feature neighborhoods (e.g., surrounding spheres), or volumes between features (e.g., cylinders connecting human keypoints) which are all considered as occupied space. \end{itemize}

-We analyze five sensors in this study.
+We analyze five sensors in this study, four of which are shown in Fig.~\ref{fig:sensor_viz}.
 Our assumption is that thanks to the simple representation, any relevant sensor could be represented in a similar manner.
-Namely each sensor fits roughly into one of the three types:
+Namely, each sensor fits roughly into one of the three types: